-Reportable cross-border arrangements whose first steps of implementation took place between 25th June 2018 and 1st July 2020 must be reported by 31st August 2020.
-However, as from 1st July 2020 MDR will enter into force and henceforth a 30-day reporting deadline will apply.
-The first exchange of information will occur on 31st October 2020.
-Failure to report on a timely basis will incur penalties that are capped at EUR 20,000.
+Reportable cross-border arrangements whose first steps of implementation took place between 25th June 2018 and 1st July 2020 must be reported by 28th February 2021.
+The MDR came into effect as from 1st July 2020, however, the start date for the 30-day reporting deadline has been deferred to 1st January 2021 according to an announcement made by the Maltese tax authorities.
+The first exchange of information will occur on 30th April 2021.

 We can help you by:

-© 2020 KPMG, a Malta civil partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+© 2022 KPMG, a Maltese civil partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.